NKTgLaw/NKTgLaw/README.md

 * 🌐 Bundle (English + Traditional Chinese): https://www.amazon.com/dp/B0D6579Q3G

 ###  👉 This is the shift
-🔹Not better formulas.
+* Not better formulas.
-🔹Not faster simulations.
+* Not faster simulations.
 **🔹A new way to build reality in code.**

 ---